Do You Feel Your Relationship Isn’t What You Want it to Be?

 - Identifying and discussing problematic patterns that keep getting repeated

-- Learning ways to improve communication
+- Helping you learn better ways to improve communication

-- Deepening understanding of each other’s perspective
+- Deepening your understanding of each other’s perspective

-- Developing more satisfying and enriching intimacy
+- Working to create more satisfying and enriching intimacy

-Think of couple counseling as an investment in your relationship and a commitment to doing all that you can to make your relationship as fulfilling and as satisfying as possible.
+Think of couples therapy as an investment in your relationship and a commitment to doing all that you can to make your relationship as fulfilling and as satisfying as possible.
 You and your partner can send yourselves a powerful message by deciding to seek help together, one which says that this relationship is important enough to put your time, money, and heart on the line.
-While it’s common for couples to feel anxious and perhaps a kind of defeat in deciding to see a couples’ therapist, the ultimate statement you are making is that you want to make this relationship work.
+While it’s common for couples to feel anxious and perhaps a kind of defeat in deciding to see a couple’s therapist, the ultimate statement you are making is that you want to make this relationship work.

 People come in for couple counseling for a variety of reasons.
 Some couples are in a crisis or have specific issues they need help with, but they have difficulty constructively talking about the problem.
 These couples have a basically good relationship that needs help to either get through the crisis or to be more effective in resolving the problems that are going on.

-Other couples have relationships in which there is not a good match or where problems have gone on for so long that it’s not really possible to salvage the relationship.
+Some couples have relationships in which there is not a good match or where problems have gone on for so long that it’s not really possible to salvage the relationship.
 For these couples, couple counseling can provide support to navigate the painful process of separating in as sensitive way as possible.

-If you’re thinking about seeing a couples’ therapist, my advice is to do so now.
-The longer couples put off getting help, the more problems have a chance to grow roots and the more difficult it can be to work things out.
+If you’re thinking about seeing a couples therapist, my advice is to do so now.
+The longer you put off getting help, the more problems have a chance to grow roots and the more difficult it can be to work things out.
 Setting up an initial consultation will give you and your partner an opportunity to talk about what’s going on, and will give me an idea of how you interact as a couple.
 You’ll also have the opportunity to find out how I think and work with couples.
 If it feels like a good fit, we can then put together a game plan for moving forward.